o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/containers.md

 ## Maps

-Maps are containers of key\-value pairs.
+Maps are containers of key-value pairs.
 Maps in the **Variable Manager** have a small split rectangular icon.

 ![\[A map variable in the Script Canvas Variable Manager.\]](/images/user-guide/scripting/script-canvas/script-canvas-containers-10.png)